Mike Zahorec portrait with green background

 I’m Mike Zahorec–a philosopher and computer scientist.

-In my philosophy dissertation, I work this topic from a very general angle by engaging with the philosophy of science literature on kinds.
-I defend what I call pluralist realism.
+My dissertation engages with the philosophy of science literature on kinds.
+I defend what I call permissive pluralist realism.
 This short paper and this longer paper are from my dissertation.

 I work on the ethics and theory of AI, focusing on epistemic issues.
 From various theoretical and normative angles, I have been working out our epistemic relationships to different AI systems, especially when understood with different explainablity methods.
 I have developed and applied empirical methods for evaluating LLM self-explanations.
 Relatedly, I wrote a short paper about a responsible use paradigm for LLMs.

 I am interested in AI evaluation more generally.
-Beyond being theoretically and technically very interesting, it is normatively significant for relatively obvious reasons: whether and in what contexts we should use or rely on systems depends, in large part, on how well they perform in relevant contexts.
+Beyond being theoretically and technically very interesting, it is normatively significant: whether and in what contexts we should use or rely on systems depends, in large part, on how well they perform in relevant contexts.
 I have done relevant industry work and academic research.

 Thank you for visiting my site.
 If you’d like to make a similar one, check out the template for this website—it’s free!